 Q. What is probate?

 A. Probate is a court process.
 Generally, there are several steps to the probate process.
 The court appoints a person to be in charge of the decedent’s estate.
 This person is called the personal representative.
 The personal representative gathers the decedent’s assets; pays the decedent’s appropriate bills; he or she may sell certain of the decedent’s assets; files tax returns; and distributes the decedent’s assets to the appropriate persons or entities.
 All of this is done under the court’s supervision.

-A. In California, if you die without a Will the State of California and the Superior Court will decide who will be in charge of your estate and who will inherit your estate.
+A. In California, if you die without a will, California and the Superior Court will decide who will be in charge of your estate and who will inherit your estate.